valerymo/aks-cluster-install/README.md

    deploy_aks_cluster.py

-Application could be used to install Azure AKS Cluster from any Linux clint machine.
+Application could be used to install Azure AKS Cluster from any Linux client machine.
 It installing All required prerequsites on client machine:
 - Azure CLI
 - AKS-Angine